GodotSteam/GodotSteam/README.md

 - [Godot 4.x](https://github.com/Gramps/GodotSteam/tree/godot4)
 - [GDNative](https://github.com/Gramps/GodotSteam/tree/gdnative)

-**Notice:** GodotSteam Server is now retired; it has been merged into the master branch.
-This branch still works fine but will not receive any further updates.

 Documentation
 ----------
 [Documentation is available here](https://gramps.github.io/GodotSteam/) and [is mirrored on and exported from CoaguCo's site](https://coaguco.com/godotsteam).